SandraKla/reflimR_Shiny/README.md

 * **Age**: Age in years
 * **Sex**: "m" for male and "f" for female
-* **Value**: Column name is the analyte name, values are the laboratory measures
+* **Value**: Column name is the analyte name, values are the laboratory measures -->

+### Usage

+On the left side, you can use the sidebar to choose the lab parameters and gender.
+Below in the "Target Values" section, you can load the data from *targetvalues* or enter your own values.
+By clicking on "View all plots", all the plots from the different steps can be displayed.
+In the main panel, you will see the corresponding plot and the console's output.

 ## Contact